decentraland/documentation/content/creator/sdk7/3d-essentials/move-entities.md

   speed: 0.3
 })
 ```
-Note that the `start` and `end` values in the custom component are of a custom type `QuaternionEcsType`, so it's necessary to force their type to `Quaternion.ReadonlyQuaternion` so that they're compatible with the `Quaternion.slerp` function.

 > Note: You could instead represent the rotation with euler angles as `Vector3` values and use a `Lerp()` function, but that would imply a conversion from `Vector3` to `Quaternion` on each frame.
 Rotation values are internally stored as quaternions in the `Transform` component, so it's more efficient for the scene to work with quaternions.